dhyeythumar/github-notifier-for-whatsapp/README.md

 ## Introduction

-If you want to follow your favorite GitHub User & want to stay updated with their GitHub public activities, then this project is a gem for you.
+Want to follow your favorite GitHub Users?
+So you can stay updated with their GitHub public activities.
+Or you just want to watch the open-source GitHub repositories so, whenever a new release is published, you get notified, then this project is a gem for you.
 Now you can get the direct updates right into your WhatsApp, so you don't miss even a single public activity.
-Check out the [**Getting Started**](#getting-started) section right now to set the `GitHub User Activity Feed bot for WhatsApp`.
+Check out the [**Getting Started**](#getting-started) section right now to set the `GitHub Public Activities & Releases Notifier for WhatsApp`.

 > For now, the source code of this project is private, so if you want to contribute to the source code, feel free to connect with me [here](mailto:dhyeythumar@gmail.com).